This page is updated regularly.

 The map above shows the risk of infection in each state based on new daily cases per capita.
 The consortium of researchers and public health experts who developed these risk levels advises states in the red category to issue stay-home orders.
 Orange states should consider stay-home orders, along with increased testing and contact tracing.
 Yellow states need to keep up social distancing and mask usage, and all states should continue testing and contact tracing.

 To compare state outbreaks, the chart above graphs trend lines for average new daily cases and deaths against each state's totals to date.
 This type of visualization highlights a state's daily growth or decline relative to the overall size of its outbreak.

 When both new and total case and death counts grow quickly, the curves bend upward.
 As new cases and deaths slow, the curves level or bend down.
-In New York, the curve rose sharply before reaching over 170,000 total cases in April.
-New cases fell from about 10,000 per day in mid-April to under 900 a day most of the summer, before starting to rise in the fall.

 Click here to see a global map of confirmed cases and deaths.

 To show trends, the table below shows the change in average new cases per day in each state, week over week for the last 28 days.
 States marked in shades of red have growing outbreaks; those in shades of green, are declining.

 The graphics on this page pull from data compiled by the Center for Systems Science and Engineering at Johns Hopkins University from several sources, including the Centers for Disease Control and Prevention; the World Health Organization; national, state and local government health departments; 1point3acres; and local media reports.